YaacovTeller/DoomRep/README.md

 You can only switch weapons when your shield is lowered, you've only got two hands, right?

 Oncoming damage is indicated by a klaxon;
 Do not be alarmed by the running Tomer in the first screen.
-He can be removed in the level.ts file.
+He can be removed in the levels.js file ( + "_Tomer").
 At the mo, the second menu button only links to files on my computer.
 Music is on, by default.